Example Opt In Consent, Privacy Policy & Terms of Use Language

 There are several online free Privacy Policy generators (such as Termly) that can assist you, and/or consult with your legal team.

-You can also feel free to copy/download the privacy policy and terms of use/terms & conditions located below, and edit them to match your Brand:
+You can also feel free to copy/download the compliant privacy policy and terms of use/terms & conditions located below, and edit them to match your Brand:

 Was this article helpful?